Ultrasonic level sensors work by utilizing principals of sound to offer continuous measurement of both liquid and solid media.

 Disadvantages of Ultrasonic Level Sensors

-Ultrasonic level sensors may be inappropriate for certain materials which hamper the quality of a sensor’s received echo.
+Ultrasonic level sensors may be inappropriate for certain materials that hamper the quality of a sensor’s received echo.
 Some materials may absorb the ultrasonic sound waves rather than reflecting them, in which case a different sensor technology would be more useful.
 The same is true for applications with very high tank depths, in which case a downhole submersible level sensor would be preferable.

 Ultrasonic Liquid Level Sensors from SMD Fluid Controls